* U.S. job growth surges, wage growth remains tepid

 By Medha Singh and Sruthi Shankar

-July 5 (Reuters) - U.S. stocks fell on Friday, slipping from record levels hit in the previous session, as strong U.S. job growth in June pushed investors to scale back bets on aggressive interest rate cuts by the Federal Reserve.
+July 5 (Reuters) - U.S. stocks lost ground on Friday, retreating from record levels hit in the previous session, after strong U.S. job growth in June pushed investors to scale back bets on aggressive interest rate cuts by the Federal Reserve.

 Traders lowered their expectations of a 50 basis point rate cut by the Fed at its policy meeting on July 30-31, although hopes remained high that the central bank would start easing monetary policy.

-The jobs report also pointed to persistent moderate wage gains and mounting evidence that the economy was losing momentum, which could still encourage the Fed to cut rates this month.
+Despite solid hiring numbers, the report also pointed to persistent moderate wage gains and mounting evidence that the economy was losing momentum, which could still encourage the Fed to cut interest rates this month.

-Shares of banks, which have been under pressure from falling benchmark debt yields in recent weeks, rose 0.8% and helped drive a 0.4% gain in the financial sector, which was the only major S&P sector in the positive territory.
+Shares of banks, which have been under pressure from falling benchmark debt yields, rose 0.7% and helped drive a slight 0.1% gain in the financial sector, which was the only major S&P sector in the positive territory.

-The defensive sectors - real estate, utilities and consumer staples - fell between 0.6% and 0.8% as a rise in U.S. Treasury yields made the dividend-paying companies less appealing.
+The defensive sectors - real estate, utilities and consumer staples - shed more than 1% each as a rise in U.S. Treasury yields made the dividend-paying companies less appealing.

 Trading volumes are likely to be thin at the end of a holiday-shortened week as markets were shut on Thursday for Independence Day holiday.

-Declining issues outnumbered advancers for a 1.96-to-1 ratio on the NYSE and a 1.40-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 3.01-to-1 ratio on the NYSE and a 1.64-to-1 ratio on the Nasdaq.

-The S&P index recorded 14 new 52-week highs and no new lows, while the Nasdaq recorded 32 new highs and 33 new lows.
-(Additional reporting by Uday Sampath in Bengaluru; Editing by Anil D'Silva)
+The S&P index recorded 11 new 52-week highs and no new lows, while the Nasdaq recorded 24 new highs and 25 new lows.
+(Additional reporting by Uday Sampath in Bengaluru and April Joyner in New York; Editing by Anil D'Silva)